National Indian Justice Center

 CENY is funded by the U.S. Department of Health and Human Services, Administration for Children and Families, Administration for Native Americans, Social and Economic Development Strategies Program Grant No. 90NA8157

-NIJC administers the project in partnership with the California Indian Museum and Cultural Center (CIMCC) and two other tribes/organizations (TBD).
+NIJC administers the project in partnership with the California Indian Museum and Cultural Center, Indian Child and Family Preservation Program and Sherwood Valley Rancheria, Koolakai Learning Center.

 CENY’s goal is to sustain and expand Native youth programs in Sonoma, Lake and Mendocino Counties over the long-term.
 The project addresses the interest of tribes, organizations and individuals in promoting activities to ensure there are adequate, sustainable and culturally-appropriate programs for Native youth in the tri-county region.